 garnered.
 These insights would be useful in triangulating the overall utility and benefits of CEL in the

-HEIs involved, such as perceptions on implementation challenges or the sustainability of ideas or solutions proposed.
+HEIs are involved, such as perceptions on implementation challenges or the sustainability of ideas or solutions proposed.

 7.CONCLUSION

 As mentioned, the findings from this small-scale case study, despite its limited data size, have yielded interesting insights on two HEIs in Indonesia that plan and implement community-engaged learning (CEL) initiatives in their curricula.
 Among the most salient findings are that: (i) a CEL initiative carried out by a HEI has to be planned, designed and implemented in close collaboration with, rather than detached from, the intended user community or end-users; (ii) in measuring the social impact of such initiatives, a single pre- and post-test survey tool to be used on the beneficiaries or intended user community may not be sufficient, particularly if the instrument was designed only by members of the HEIs involved – a more comprehensive toolkit would be more useful and relevant in collecting inputs and data that can be self-initiated by the beneficiaries or intended user community, and in making the process more objective; (iii) a more holistic approach may be required in more accurately capturing and identifying student learning outcomes and experiences gained through such initiatives; and (iv) the application of the UN SDGs in the curricular or co-curricular activities of HEIs could be done in a more intentional, focused and upstream manner, rather than an ‘afterthought’ or post-implementation of the project or initiative employed.